Open and Save in the Blazor Image Editor component

 Events to handle Save Actions

 The Image Editor provides several events related to opening and saving images.
 These events offer detailed control over the image handling process.
-For comprehensive information about these events, including their triggers and usage, please refer to the dedicated section on open and save support.
-This section will provide you with the specifics needed to effectively utilize these events in your application.
+For comprehensive information about these events, including their triggers and usage, refer to the dedicated section on open and save support.

 File opened event